Two-gospel hypothesis: Contrasted with the two-source hypothesis

 Proponents generally separate arguments made from the text of the gospels themselves ("internal evidence") and evidence from preserved writings of the early church ("external evidence").
 For example, early church documents claim that Mark's Gospel was created after Mark made fifty copies of a series of speeches that Peter had given in Rome.
-The two-gospel hypothesis leans very heavily on this external evidence: it embraces the views of the early church, and claims that a strong reason needs to be provided to justify dismissing the traditions of the early Church maintained over the authorship of the gospels.
-The two-source hypothesis, in contrast, is based largely on the internal evidence for Marcan priority.
-Since the two-source hypothesis does not accept the conjecture of the early church, it follows from internal evidence (such as the shortness of Mark) and logic (e.g. 'why would Mark write a shorter version of a gospel in existence?')
+The two-gospel hypothesis leans heavily on this external evidence: it embraces the views of the early church, and claims that a strong reason needs to be provided to justify dismissing the traditions of the early Church maintained over the authorship of the gospels.
+It also claims that the internal evidence supports Mark being a redactor of Matthew and Luke, as Griesbach argued.
+The two-source hypothesis, in contrast, is based only on the perceived internal evidence for Marcan priority, such as the brevity and primitivity of Mark, and does not accept the tradition of the early church.

 Approximately 25% of Matthew and 25% of Luke are identical, but are not found in Mark.
 This has been explained in the two-source hypothesis as coming from the hypothetical Q document.
-By the two-gospel hypothesis, this material was copied by Luke from Matthew, but not testified to by Mark because Peter had not seen it.
+By the two-gospel hypothesis, this material was copied by Luke from Matthew, but not testified to by Mark, possibly because Peter had not seen it.
 Proponents of later dates of authorship (due to seeming familiarity with the destruction of the Temple of Jerusalem in the First Jewish-Roman War in 70 AD in passages such as Mark 13) state that information unique to Matthew ("M") and Luke ("L") came from unknown sources.
-The two-gospel hypothesis, by placing the authorship of the gospels earlier, assumes "M" to be mostly Saint Matthew's eyewitness testimony and "L" to be eyewitness account interviewed by Luke mentioned in the first verses of Luke's gospel.
-The two-gospel theory is more of a conjecture than the two-source hypothesis because, unlike that theory, it depends on the unreliable accounts of the early church.
+The two-gospel hypothesis, by placing the authorship of the gospels earlier, normally assumes "M" to be mostly Saint Matthew's eyewitness testimony and "L" to be eyewitness account gathered by Luke mentioned in the prologue to Luke's gospel.
+The two-gospel theory uses the accounts of the early church of Matthean priority as major evidence to support its claims, though opponents argue there are good scholarly reasons for skepticism, most notably the long time gaps between the creation of the gospels and the earliest surviving accounts of their authors.